acrenwelge/Portfolio-Reference-Documents/index.md

 ### Other Experiences
 -   Add your previous work experience (if any)
+-   Do NOT include your Revature experience here; this is implied by the portfolio itself
 -   You may include technical or non-technical experience
 -   Fill in the required fields: Employer, dates, and job title.
 After saving the employment information, click on the blue-colored plus button to add the roles, responsibilities, and other necessary details.
 -   If you want to mention your college projects apart from the Revature projects, fill the employer is your university and the job title as a student.
 After saving this information, click on the blue-colored plus button to add project details.